 Advanced Wastewater Systems Suffolk County NY

-We are Certified installers and Maintenance providers for both Hydro-Action Wastewater Systems and Orenco Wastewater Systems
+We are Certified installers and Maintenance providers for both Hydro-Action Wastewater Systems, Orenco Wastewater Systems and Fuji Clean

 Suffolk County Executive Steve Bellone and members of the Suffolk County Legislature selected 19 homeowners to receive a free advanced wastewater treatment system as part of groundbreaking pilot-program to greatly reduce nitrogen contamination in the county’s water supply.